nikolaynest/learning_go/README.md

 To run executable file:
 # ./learning_go
 Now can we share our application with other, without installing Go on clients side.

+# To run go file:
+go run investment_calculator.go

+# To run go module (it should have go.mod file)
+go run .